adrianhelvik/HTML-java-framework/README.md

-# HTML-parser
+# HTML java framework
 Description:
-This is a java program for parsing html files, with selectors inspired by JavScript.
+This is a java program for creating html files, with selectors inspired by JavScript.
 Not quite there for all the methods yet though.

 How to use:
 Start by creating a new HtmlDocument.
 This will contain a doctype and an html-tag